lengfeld/blockdiff/blockdiff.md

 command `blockdiff extinfo` or the program `dumpe2fs`.
 You can also experiment with smaller blocksizes to reduce the patch file size further.

-You can specify the checksum algorithm with argument `--checksum-type` (default `SHA1`) which is stored in the patch file.
+You can specify the checksum algorithm with argument `--hash-alg` (default `SHA1`) which is stored in the patch file.
 It's used to verify the target file while writing the target file in the patch operation.